Key Stage 3 – History

 The aims of this course are threefold.

 Firstly, to introduce students to some important ideas, personalities and events of the Twentieth century.
-For example, the rise of Nazism and Communism after the First World War; Adolf Hitler and Joseph Stalin; the origins of World War 2.
+For example, the rise of Nazism after the First World War under Adolf Hitler.
+Pupils continue this by looking at the origins of the Cold War and conflict between the USSR and USA.
 Every pupil will gain a better understanding of how events in the last 100 years have shaped and are still shaping World History.

 Secondly, to help students better understand the history of Britain and key events, people and developments which have shaped the nation.